-- (1) base salary, - (2) Performance MBO performance-based, at-risk cash compensation, no portion of which is guaranteed, - (3) stock-based compensation, and - (4) the same benefits, including 401(k) matching, that we provide to all employees.
+- (1) base salary; - (2) Performance MBO performance-based, at-risk cash compensation, no portion of which is guaranteed; - (3) stock-based compensation, including performance-based restricted stock unit awards for our CEO; and - (4) the same benefits, including 401(k) matching, that we provide to all employees.

-The Performance MBO - performance-based, at-risk cash compensation - is the only element that does not apply to all employees.
-Employees at the director level and above are eligible to receive Performance MBO awards.
+The Performance MBO (performance-based, at-risk cash compensation) and performance-based restricted stock unit awards are the only elements that do not apply to all employees.
+Employees at the director level and above are eligible to receive Performance MBO awards, and our CEO receives performance-based restricted stock unit awards.

-We consider many factors in determining the amounts we grant to our executives for each of the first three compensation elements listed above.
+We consider many factors in determining the amounts we grant to our executive officers for all of the compensation elements listed above, with the exception of item 4.
 These factors include:

-- company-wide performance, including achievement of pre-established corporate objectives; - the Compensation Committee's assessment of our CEO's and executive officers' individual performance; - · competitive compensation practices; - increased efficiencies and process improvements; - effective collaboration and teamwork; - individual expertise, skills and knowledge; - · the need to retain and motivate; - the impact an individual's judgment has on our success or failure; and - the advice of the Compensation Committee's independent compensation consultant.
+- company-wide performance, including achievement of pre-established corporate objectives; - the Compensation Committee's assessment of our CEO's and executive officers' individual performance; - competitive compensation practices; - increased efficiencies and process improvements; - effective collaboration and teamwork; - individual expertise, skills, and knowledge; - the need to retain and motivate; - the impact an individual's judgment has on our success or failure; and - the advice of the Compensation Committee's independent compensation consultant.